borisdivjak/sharp-ia/safe-environment.md

 Staff represent the people we work with.
 Almost half (47%) of the people we employ at SHARP have lived experience of Mental Illness.
 From the staff who greet you at reception, to SHARP gallery and physical health interventions, we provide jobs and grow skills so that people increase their confidence and employability.

+> "The fact that I have no bad memories here is important.
+I like that when I come to SHARP
+> it is not about my medication and more about my hopes and the things I want to do with my life.
+> It's a happy place and a happy building which makes me want to go for my sessions."
+> - Person who has used Sharp services

 {% endcapture %}